-If you've been convicted of a DUI, you may be required to install an ignition interlock device on your vehicle.
+If you've been convicted of a DUI in Virginia, you may be required to install an ignition interlock device on your vehicle.
 The machine works by preventing the car from starting if the level of alcohol in your system is above a certain level.
 If alcohol is detected, the fail will be logged.
 However, these machines are not infallible, and errors could lead to an inaccurate readout.

-At Tillotson & Martin, our Coastal Virginia attorneys are here to help you understand the ignition interlock device processes and requirements in Virginia.
-We have over 30 years of combined experience and wrote the book on DWI law that judges, prosecutors, and other lawyers in the state refer to.
+At Tillotson & Martin, our Newport News & Virginia Beach DUI attorneys are here to help you understand the ignition interlock device processes and requirements in Virginia.
+We have over 40 years of combined experience and wrote the book on DWI law that judges, prosecutors, and other lawyers in the state refer to.
 Additionally, Attorney Martin is designated an ACS-CHAL Forensic Lawyer-Scientist, and we understand the science concerning in these types of matters.

 If you're involved in a DUI case and are wondering if you might need an ignition interlock device installed in your car, call us at (757) 568-7978.
 We offer a free initial consultation.